YuvarajTana/python-web-fullstack/README.md

 # FullStack web development(Python, Django, JavaScript, React and MySql)

-## What is programing
+### What is programing
-  1. Provide (a computer or other machine) with set of instructions for the automatic performance of a task.
+  -  Provide (a computer or other machine) with set of instructions for the automatic performance of a task.

-## What is fullstack
+### What is fullstack

   - Full stack development refers to the end-to-end application of software development, including the front end and back end programming.

-  - The front end also refers UI Development consists of the user interface, and the back end takes care of the business logic, application workflows and working with data sources.
+The front end also refers UI Development consists of the user interface, and the back end takes care of the business logic, application workflows and working with data sources.

-  ### Reference as Image
+  ### Reference Image
   <p align="center">
     <img src="static/images/fullStack2.png" width="600" height="600"/>
   </p>